-- How might one protect against buffer overflows?

-- Use a language with bounds checking

-- And catch those exceptions!

-- Non-executable stack

-- "W⊕X" (memory page is either writable or executable, but never both)

-- Stack (and sometimes code,heap,libraries) at random virtual addresses for each process

-- All mainstream OSes do this

-- "Canaries" that detect if the stack has been overwritten before the return from each function

-- This is a compiler feature
+- How might one protect against buffer overflows? - Programmer: Use a language with bounds checking - And catch those exceptions! - Compiler: Place padding between data and return address ("Canaries") - Detect if the stack has been overwritten before the return from each function - Memory: Non-executable stack - "W⊕X" (memory page is either writable or executable, but never both) - OS: Stack (and sometimes code, heap, libraries) at random virtual addresses for each process - All mainstream OSes do this